d2l-ai/d2l-en/chapter_crashcourse/autograd.md

 ## Backward for Non-scalar Variable

 When `y` is not a scalar, the gradients could be high order tensor and complex to compute (refer to :numref:`chapter_math`).
 In both machine learning and deep learning, luckily we only compute gradients for loss functions, whose values are often scalars.
-So in MXNet, we implicitly add a `sum()` operator if necessary before `backward`.
-In other words, `y.backward()` gives same results as `y.sum().backward()`.
+So MXNet will sum the elements in `y` to get the new variable by default, and then find the analytical gradient of the variable with respect to `x` evaluated at its current value $\frac{dy}{dx}$.

 ```{.python .input}
 with autograd.record():  # y is a vector